 I wrote!
 Reader NotesGo to section

-There are two stories that are easy to tell, linear and, more or less, known by All:
+There are two stories that are easy to tell, linear and, more or less, known to everyone:

-Colón de Santa Fe reached the Final of the Copa Sudamericana and, despite losing it, was remembered by the massive mobilization of 40,000 followers of the sabalero.
+Santa Fe Columbus reached the Final of the Copa Sudamericana and, losing it, was in the memory of the massive mobilization of 40,000 supporters of the Sabalero.

-What is the is difficult to explain is the cultural phenomenon that those two stories generated.
+What is difficult to explain is the cultural phenomenon that these two stories generated.

-The word “Columbus” was among the most sought after on Google last year, rubbing shoulders with “Sergio Denis”, “elections” or “Natacha Jaitt”.
+The word “Columbus” was among the most searched on Google last year, elbbing with “Sergio Denis”, “elections” or “Natacha Jaitt”.

-There was a girl who, newly born, was officially registered in the civil registry like “Aeea.”
-Yeah, yeah, yeah .
+There was a girl who, newborn, was officially registered in the civil registry as “Aeea”.
+Yeah, yeah.
 That's his name.
-No Soledad, no Marina, no Ximena, no Karen.
-Aeea: as the chorus of the song of Los Palmeras: “Aeea, yo soy sabalero”.
+No Soledad, not Marina, Ximena, not Karen.
+Aeea: as the chorus of the song Los Palmeras says: “Aeea, i am savalero”.

-The another day I was sent a video of an aquatic complex in Entre Ríos, where They're all fans of River or Boca.
-One Saturday afternoon, with hundreds of people enjoying the pools, suddenly sounds “I'm Sabalero”.
-Total out of control.
-All jumping and singing.
-And the same is repeated with discos throughout the country, and even from other parts of Latin America.
+The other day they sent me a video of an aquatic complex in Entre Rios, where everyone is fans of River or Boca.
+On a Saturday afternoon, with hunds of people enjoying the swimming pools, suddenly sounds “Soy Sabalero”.
+Total uncontrolled.
+Everyone jumping and singing.
+And the same is repeated with nightclubs through and across the country, and even other parts of Latin America.

-We are Speaking of Columbus, ladies and gentlemen.
-A team from the interior of the country that never won a professional championship and doesn't usually appear in the mainstream media.
+We're talking about Columbus, ladies and gentlemen.
+A team from the interior of the country that never won a professional championship and does not usually look in the big media.

-We are talking about Los Palmeras.
-A group of cumbia that, although very popular, plays a music that has nothing to do with the trends of reggaeton, the trap, the indie or electronics.
+We're talking about Los Palmeras.
+A cumbia group that, although very popular, plays music that has nothing to do with reggaeton, trap, indie or electronics trends.

-What do you mean? was what caused everyone to suddenly go crazy when it sounds “aeea, I'm a sabalero”?
+What caused everyone suddenly to go crazy when it sounds “aeea, i'm savalero”?

-I do.
-I think it 's identifying with the poor , with whom he sacrifices himself, with whom he goes far by means of effort.
+I think it is to identify with the poor , with whom he sacrifices, with whom he goes far on the basis of effort.
 Is there any compassion?
-It might be.
-But healthy.
-That afternoon, everyone, absolutely. all Argentines wanted Columbus to win the game.
-Many did not know that, sportsmanship, the team was very far from its rival, which was just winner.
-But perhaps that also affected the sympathy that the sabalero, which comes from one of the poorest neighborhoods of Santa Fe generated millions of people.
+It may be.
+But heal.
+That afternoon, everyone, absolutely every Argentinean wanted Columbus to win the match.
+Many did not know that, sportingly, the team was far from its rival, which was just the winner.
+But perhaps that also affected the sympathy that the savalero, who comes from one of the poorest neighbors of Santa Fe, generated in millions of people.

-Columbus can return to participate in a similar instance, in sports?
-Perhaps Yeah, maybe not.
+Can Columbus take part in a similar instance again, in sports?
+Maybe yes, maybe not.

-Are the Palmeras will continue to make massive hits?
+Will Palmeras continue to make massive hits?
 Maybe yes, maybe not.

-What remains no doubt is that “I am sabalero” became another phenomenon that is already part of Argentine.
+What is left is that “I am savalero” became another phenomenon that is already part of Argentinity.

 Publication Date: 22/02/2020